tedneward/Azgaarnoth/Creatures/Ogres.md

 >- **Languages** Common,Draconic,Giant
 >- **Challenge** 6
 >___
->***Spellcasting.*** The ogre is an 8th-level spellcaster.
+>***Spellcasting.*** The ogre mage is an 8th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 13, +5 to hit with spell attacks).
 It knows the following sorcerer spells:
 >
 >Cantrips (at will): acid splash, dancing lights, firesweep, prestidigitation, radiant blade
 >